lazor-kit/lazor-kit/README.md

 ![ChatGPT Image May 18, 2025 at 01_48_09 PM](https://github.com/user-attachments/assets/16b7d71c-03e0-489b-9504-a31a10f701c1)
 # Lazor

-Lazor provides a seamless way to integrate Solana smart wallets with Passkey support into your decentralized application (dApp).
-This guide explains how to set up and use the wallet in your dApp.
+The open-source smart wallet infrastructure for Solana

+> [!WARNING]
+> Do not use in production.
+This repository is work-in-progress and highly experimental.
+Non-major version bumps may contain breaking changes.

 ## Features

-- **Connect/Disconnect** Solana smart wallets with Passkey support.
+- **Login** Solana smart wallets with Passkey support
-- **Sign Messages and Transactions** seamlessly.
+- **Sign Transactions** seamlessly
-- **React Integration**: Works with Vite, Next.js, Create React App, and more.
-- **Customizable UI Components** for wallet interactions.
+- **Customizable UI Components** for wallet interactions
-- **Browser Compatibility**: Works in browser environments.

 ---

 ## Installation